-An employee who leaves his employment with the CITY to enter the Military service or other service, where his rights are protected by Federal and State Law, shall be granted a "Leave of Absence" under the provision of Section 13.1 to 13.6, inclusive.
-Upon qualifying for re-employment under any such law, and being re-employed, he will be granted a further retroactive "Leave of Absence" to cover the balance of his absence.
+An employee who leaves their employment with the CITY to enter the Military service or other service, where their rights are protected by Federal and State Law, shall be granted a "Leave of Absence" under the provision of Section 13.1 to 13.6, inclusive.
+Upon qualifying for re-employment under any such law, and being re-employed, they will be granted a further retroactive "Leave of Absence" to cover the balance of their absence.